Chicken paprikash: Preparation

-The édes nemes (sweet paprika) is the preferred kind of paprika; it adds a rosy color as well as flavor.
-Sometimes olive oil and sweet red or yellow peppers, and a small amount of tomato paste are used.
+The dish can be prepared using édes nemes (sweet) or csípős nemes (spicy) paprika; either adds a rosy color as well as flavor.
+Sometimes olive oil, sweet red or yellow peppers, and a small amount of tomato paste are used.
 The dish bears a "family resemblance" to goulash, another paprika dish.

 The dish is traditionally served with "dumpling-like boiled egg noodles" (nokedli), a broad noodle similar to the German spätzle.
-Other side dishes that it may be served with include tagliatelle (boiled ribbon noodles), rice, or millet.
+Other common side dishes include tagliatelle, rice, or millet.